Explore the benefits of buy-and-hold investing, including compounding returns, cost efficiency, and strategies for long-term wealth accumulation.

 - U.S. Treasury bonds

-- Gold, which has shown zero correlation with stocks over 45 years
+- Gold, which has shown low long-term correlation with stocks

 - Defensive stocks with strong balance sheets